yaolet/mztx06a/README.md

 try fix your eyeballs on something look like:

-# uncomment to force a console size.
+> # uncomment to force a console size.
 By default it will be display's size minus
-# overscan.
+> # overscan.
-# framebuffer_width=xxxx
+> # framebuffer_width=xxxx
-# framebuffer_height=xxx
+> # framebuffer_height=xxx

 now uncomment the last 2 lines and change it to either

-framebuffer_width=320
+> framebuffer_width=320
-framebuffer_height=240
+> framebuffer_height=240

 If you prefer a blurry console nightmare, try

-framebuffer_width=640
+> framebuffer_width=640
-framebuffer_height=480
+> framebuffer_height=480

 Beaware this won't make your LCD bigger, nor it has some retina-like hidden pixels like your iPhone.
 The program will just squeeze 4 pixels into 1.

 Now Ctrl-X and yes to save the changes.
 Don't get panic if nothing shows up on the screen.
+Try

+> sudo reboot

-Try 'sudo reboot' and start live your life in good-old 80s fashion screen (You might wonder what's the whole point of getting a HD screen at this point).
+and start live your life in good-old 80s fashion screen (You might wonder what's the whole point of getting a HD screen at this point).

 To compile, go to whatever the directory you store my precious git, and 'cd src'.  type 'make', no news is good news.

-To run, root priviledge is required: 'sudo ./mztx06a';  then let there be light.
+To run, root priviledge is required:

+> sudo ./mztx06a

+then let there be light.

 If the light is incorrect, check the main(), for 320x240 resolution,  ues loadFrameBuffer_diff_320(), drop _320 if the resolution is 640x480.